spiral-project/ihatemoney/README.md

 accounts for people you invite, same web interface on mobile...)

 * **Stability** is prioritized over adding major new features.
-We found ourselves complexifying the codebase (and the interface) by while accepting some contributions.
+We found ourselves complexifying the codebase (and the interface) while accepting some contributions.
 Our goal now is to have a minimal set of features that do most of the job.
 We believe this will help lower the maintainance burden.